princessadentan/princessadentan/README.md

 ## Hi, I’m Princess

 Former Google operator across X, Loon, and Search, where I worked on frontier products and launches, most recently as product marketing lead for Gemini in Search at Google I/O 2024.
-I’m currently an HBS MBA candidate (Class of 2026) where I’ve also explored venture investing and helped stand up Twenty26 Ventures, a student-run fund targeting $1M raised from HBS classmates.
+I’m currently an HBS MBA candidate (Class of 2026) where I’ve also explored venture investing.

 I’m most interested in the intersection of product and commercialization — what gets built, how it reaches users, and what it takes for new technologies to create durable value in the world.